-The College Board redesigned the SAT in 2016 so that a total score of approximately 1000—the middle score between 400 (the minimum) and 1600 (the maximum), or the highest point on the SAT bell curve—would signify the average score of test takers.
+The SAT is designed so that a total score of approximately 1000—the middle score between 400 (the minimum) and 1600 (the maximum), or the highest point on the SAT bell curve—signifies the average score of test takers.

 The current SAT bell curve means that most SAT takers score around 1000, and very few score extremely high (1500 and higher) or extremely low (700 and below).

-According to data collected by the College Board, the average SAT score is 1060—pretty close to 1000.
+According to data collected by the College Board, the average SAT score is 1050—pretty close to 1000.

-Below is a chart showcasing the current SAT percentiles for EBRW, Math, and the exam as a whole.
+Below is a chart showcasing the current SAT percentiles for Reading and Writing, Math, and the exam as a whole.
 As a reminder, percentiles indicate what percentage of test takers you scored higher than on a given section.
 Thus, the higher your percentile, the more impressive your score is.

 We can use SAT percentiles to help us understand how many (or, rather, how few) test takers scored at the extreme ends of the exam.